nvdh/paaf/README.md

 **`@Calimero`** : Whenever there was a team decision and you were the *only* one on the whiteboard that did not agree with the decision *- because it was a very bad idea -* but they chose you to implement the bad idea, you can use the `@Calimero` annotation to express the fact that you did not intend to write this code, but since you are a team player, you follow the team.

-**`@Hybris`** : If you started coding a method yourself with too much confidence and you thought you would pull it off, but 8 hours later, you are left with a method that seems to work, but you are not really a hundred percent sure why, you can indicate your overconfidence with the `@Hybris` method.
+**`@Hubris`** : If you started coding a method yourself with too much confidence and you thought you would pull it off, but 8 hours later, you are left with a method that seems to work, but you are not really a hundred percent sure why, you can indicate your overconfidence with the `@Hubris` method.

 **`@Melatonin`** : When you are working at night, the effects of sleep deprivation will sneak into your code and things like small typo's start to appear.
 Since you are not able to detect those early in the morning, you can proactively indicate that you are working hard at night to justify your likely-to-appear errors by using `@Melatonin`